-After the detangling process, she puts each section into twists and covers up with a shower cap or plastic bag.
-The next step is to sit under a heating cap for about 30 minutes.
+Once you have finished detangling, put each section of your hair into twists and cover it with a shower cap or plastic bag.
+Finally, sit under a heating cap for approximately 30 minutes.

 2. Shampoo and deep condition your hair

 To maintain clean hair, Jacinta washes it every two weeks with shampoo, paying special attention to her scalp.